Whether intentional or unintentional, this is when a character is placing the emphasis on the wrong syllable of a word.

 - In Harold & Kumar Go to White Castle, everyone pronounces Kumar as "KU-mar", whereas in real life, it's pronounced "ku-MAR".

-- In The Avengers, Tony Stark mentions the video game Galaga with the stress in the first syllable, but the correct pronunciation stresses the middle one: "ga-LAG-a"
+- In The Avengers, Tony Stark mentions the video game Galaga with the stress in the first syllable, the original developers stress the middle one: "ga-LAG-a."
+Both pronunciations are common.

 - In one edition of Big Fat Quiz, notoriously camp comedian Alan Carr got the pronunciation of 'vuvuzela' appallingly, hilariously wrong; the correct pronunciation is 'voo-voo-ZAY-la'.
 Carr said 'vuh-VOO-ze-luh'.

-- In the Star Trek episode "Catspaw," Kirk manages to mangle the word "telekinesis" so it rhymes with "genesis".
+- In the Star Trek: The Original Series episode "Catspaw", Kirk manages to mangle the word "telekinesis" so it rhymes with "genesis".